kyeotic/blog/posts/2024/proxmox-servarr-stack.md

 If you are using Proxmox there is a [helper script](https://tteck.github.io/Proxmox/) that will install Docker in an LXC, and give you the option to add Portainer.
 I used this, since it exposes a nice UI for managing Docker Compose "stacks".
 I recommend it.

 Once that is up and running you just need a good compose file.
 I had a ton of trouble finding one, but eventually found one that was almost perfect.
-You can [find it here](https://github.com/geekau/media-stack).
+You can [find it here](https://github.com/geekau/media-stack), along with a helpful step-by-step [companion guide](https://www.synoforum.com/resources/ultimate-starter-page-1-jellyfin-jellyseerr-nzbget-torrents-and-arr-media-library-stack.184/).
 I ended up trimming out a lot that I didn't need, and had to make several tweaks to get things working, so I will put my compose and env files below.

-This should get you most of the way, but the finer points of configuration are so subject to change that some of them changed while I was setting up, and then again while I was writing this.
-So, unfortunately you are on your own for now.
-I might come back someday and update this post... until then.
+This should get you most of the way, and the [Trash Guides](https://trash-guides.info/) cover folder structure and quality profiles well.

+> Yeah, this guide is pretty light on details, but the step-by-step guide is so thorough I don't have much to add.

 **Compose Yaml**
 ```yaml